 I have given you several ways to should practice gratitude in addition to what you’re already doing.
 These practices could be added to your lifestyle (ex: volunteering).

 Gratitude should not just be for the holidays since it’s November.
 However, this action should be practiced every day.
 This list isn’t a must or anything.
 If you have certain things that you do on your terms that you’re grateful for, then, by all means, continue to do it.
-These simple ideas are just to help you express gratitude in ways you’ve never expressed it before.
+These simple ideas are just to help you express gratitude in ways you’ve never expressed before.
 So remember to always be grateful for the little things life.
-They are what keeps you smiling in this journey called life.
+They are what keep you smiling in this journey called life.

 What is the one thing you’re grateful for this year?
 Did you like this post?
 Comment below!